diginsight/telemetry/README.md

 Similarly, the image below shows the result of rendering telemetry to the console of a web api on an azure kubernetes services container:
 ![alt text](/images/v2/01.1%20aks%20console%20trace.jpg "Diginsight telemetry to a web api running on AKS container").

-an analogous result can be obtained rendering the application flow on the browser console log of a Blazor WebAssembly application:
+An analogous result can be obtained rendering the application flow on the browser console log of a Blazor WebAssembly application:
 ![alt text](/images/v2/01.2%20blazor%20console%20trace.jpg "Diginsight telemetry of a Blazor WebAssemply application to the browser console log").

 The __relevant information of all these flows__ can be collected into centralized storage such as an __Application Insight__ resource or Azure Log Analytics workspace.